Finder not responding on Mac? 11 ways to fix it

 If Finder is still unresponsive, head to the next tip.

-2. Run maintenance scripts
+2. Run maintenance tasks

 Regular Mac maintenance is essential to keep devices optimized and running smoothly.
 When we let system logs and temporary files buildup, we lose valuable space, and applications stop working correctly.
 Finder is no exception.
 The good news is it can be fixed by simply running some basic maintenance.